signaldatascience/R-curriculum/src/week5/day4/classification.md

 Extensions of discriminant analysis
 -----------------------------------

-LDA and QDA can be extended for usage in multiclass analysis.
-In addition, a variant of LDA is occasionally used for dimensionality reduction.
+A variant of LDA is occasionally used for dimensionality reduction.

 Logistic regression
 ===================